miekg/learninggo/interfaces.md

 ## Empty interface

-Since every type satisfies the empty interface: `interface{}`.
-We can create a generic function which has an empty interface as its argument:
+Since every type satisfies the empty interface: `interface{}` we can create a generic function which has an empty interface as its argument:

     func g(something interface{}) int {